mod-audio/mod-desktop/README.md

 ## Download

+MOD Desktop App has builds for:

+- Linux x86_64
+- macOS universal (Intel + Apple Sillicon)
+- Windows 64bit

-MOD App only has builds for Windows 64bit for now, find them in the [releases section](https://github.com/moddevices/mod-app/releases).
+You can find them in the [releases section](https://github.com/moddevices/mod-desktop-app/releases).

 ## Development

 If you want to contribute, here are a few items where help would be appreciated:

 - Debugging and fixing Windows specific issues within mod-ui (*)
-- Documentation regarding "universal" ASIO drivers, like ASIO4ALL and FlexASIO, and how to set them nicely for MOD App
+- Documentation regarding "universal" ASIO drivers, like ASIO4ALL and FlexASIO, and how to set them nicely for MOD Desktop App

-(*) Note: on Windows the default installation has html/css/js files in `C:\Program Files\MOD App\html` and python files in `C:\Program Files\MOD App\mod`, which can be directly modified, making it very easy and convenient to try out any changes.
+(*) Note: on Windows the default installation has html/css/js files in `C:\Program Files\MOD Desktop App\html` and python files in `C:\Program Files\MOD Desktop App\mod`, which can be directly modified, making it very easy and convenient to try out any changes.

 Also help in these areas, but they are much more involved:
-- Create a JACK-API-compatible node-based audio graph, to be used for eventually running "mod-app as a plugin" (there are a few opensource libs for this already, like the one included in miniaudio)
+- Create a JACK-API-compatible node-based audio graph, to be used for eventually running "mod-desktop-app as a plugin" (there are a few opensource libs for this already, like the one included in miniaudio)
-- Custom [jack-router](https://github.com/jackaudio/jack-router) build targetting MOD App (TBD how to best package jack2 within mod-app)
+- Create a virtual sound device for macOS that can send audio into a JACK client, similar to JACK-Router and WineASIO projects

 ## License

-MOD App is licensed under AGPLv3+, see [LICENSE](LICENSE) for more details.
+MOD Desktop App is licensed under AGPLv3+, see [LICENSE](LICENSE) for more details.